 Ingredients

-For the croutons
+For the Croutons

-- 2 Tbsp extra virgin olive oil
+- 2 Tbsp extra-virgin olive oil

 - ½ tsp kosher salt

-- 1 lb brussel sprouts
+- 1 lb Brussels sprouts

-- ½ cup homemade or store bought Caesar salad dressing plus more, as wanted
+- ½ cup homemade or store-bought Caesar salad dressing, plus more, as wanted

 - ½ tsp freshly cracked black pepper

-- ⅓ cup shaved parmigiano reggiano cheese
+- ⅓ cup shaved Parmigiano Reggiano cheese

 - 2 tsp truffle oil

-- flaky sea salt for serving
+- flaky sea salt

 Instructions